 A trust agreement dated July 31, 2017, was executed by and between the school district and Louisville Municipal School District, as trustees.
 The trust agreement authorized the issuance of trust certificates in the principal amount of \$2,285,000.
-Approximately \$2,242,585 was used to provide financing for the construction and renovation of school buildings and related facilities and equipment (the "project"); the remainder of approximately \$42,415 was used to pay the cost of issuance.
+Approximately \$2,242,585 was used to provide financing for improvements to school buildings and related facilities and equipment (the "project"); the remainder of approximately \$42,415 was used to pay the costs of issuance.

 The project is leased to the school district in accordance with the provisions of the Emergency School Leasing Authority Act as described in Section 37-7-351, et seq., Miss.
 Code Ann.
 (1972).
 The lease represents a capital lease under which ownership of the project will transfer to the school district upon complete retirement of the trust certificates.
-The school district is obligated to make lease payments to the trustee in an amount equal to the debt service requirements for the trust certificates.
-The lease rental payments by the school district are used by the trustee to pay the principal and interest payments due on the trust certificates.

 It is not anticipated the project will have sufficient value to satisfy the certificates in the event the school district defaults under the lease; therefore, the source of payment of the certificates is the responsibility of the school district.
-See Note 6 for details regarding the debt service requirement on the trust certificates.
+See Note 6 for details regarding the debt service requirements on the trust certificates.

-Using the guidance provided in Section 2100 of the Codification of Governmental Accounting and Financial Reporting Standards dealing with defining the reporting entity, the trust accounts created by this trust agreement were deemed to constitute an inseparable part of the school district.
+Using the guidance provided in Section 2100 of the Codification of Governmental Accounting and Financial Report Standards dealing with defining the reporting entity, the trust accounts created by this trust agreement were deemed to constitute an inseparable part of the school district.
 Therefore, the assets, liabilities, fund balances, revenues, expenditures and other financing sources/uses of the trust accounts created by this trust agreement are part of the school district's financial statements, thereby eliminating the effects of the lease agreement for financial reporting purposes.

-Note 14 - Insurance loss recoveries
+Note 14 - Fund Balance Assignments